Harut101/useForm/README.md

 `onSubmit`: A function to handle form submission, including validation.

 `setValue`: A function to set the value of a form field programmatically.
+    - `Parameters`:
+        - `name`: The name of the field to update.
+        - `value`: The new value to set for the field.
+        - `option` (optional): An object providing additional options for the value assignment, such as controlling the assignment mode (silent or normal).
+If the mode is set to silent, the draft state is not set to true.

 `getValue`: A function to retrieve the current value of a form field.